thisisadityapatel/petroforecast/README.md

 ## Installation

 The applicstion uses Docker Compose to containerize everthing and make it easier for anyone to setup.
 One prerequisite includes having docker on the device.
-You can install docker and docker-compose from [Install Docker](https://github.com/thisisadityapatel/deskgenius/blob/main/LICENSE](https://docs.docker.com/engine/install/)https://docs.docker.com/engine/install/)
+You can install docker and docker-compose from [here.](https://www.docker.com/products/docker-desktop/)

 ```shell
 docker-compose up